James Edward Young: Early life and education

-Young was born on January 18, 1926 in Wheeling, West Virginia, in the United States.
-He attended Lincoln High School, a segregated school for African-American children of Ohio and Marshall counties, and graduated in 1941.
+Young was born in Wheeling, West Virginia.
+He attended Lincoln High School, a segregated school for African-American children of Ohio County, West Virginia and Marshall County, West Virginia, and graduated in 1941.

 Young studied physics at Howard University, and earned his bachelor's degree in 1946.
 From 1946 to 1949, he was a physics instructor at the Hampton Institute, while working on a master's degree in physics at Howard.

 In 1949, he joined Massachusetts Institute of Technology as a research assistant.
 In 1953, he earned a Ph.D. in physics, and his MIT dissertation was titled, “Propagation of Sound In Attenuating Ducts Containing Absorptive Strips.”
 He completed a one-year Post-doctoral Fellow in Acoustics at MIT in 1954.

 Young's early research considered the propagation of noise in pipes.
 He was a member of Sigma Pi Sigma, Sigma Xi, and Beta Kappa Chi.
-After earning his PhD, Young joined the Los Alamos National Laboratory in Santa Fe, New Mexico, where he began working on particle physics.
+After earning his PhD, Young joined Los Alamos National Laboratory, where he began working on particle physics.
 He investigated pions and deuteron stripping theory.